Jyf0214/web-dl-manager/README.md

         -   **Auto-Proxy:** Automatically fetch and concurrently test proxies from a public list to find a working one, with a retry mechanism.
 -   **Efficient Archiving:** Downloads are packaged into `.tar.zst` archives for efficient storage and transfer.
 -   **Flexible Uploads:** Utilizes `rclone` to upload archives to various cloud storage providers (WebDAV, S3, B2) or `gofile.io`.
--   **Private & Public Deployments:** Can be run in a public mode or a private mode (activated by an environment variable) for personal use.
--   **Automatic Cleanup:** Intelligently cleans up download and archive directories only after all active tasks are completed.
 -   **Real-time Logging:** A redesigned status page shows job logs in real-time without page reloads, and includes a copy-to-clipboard feature.
 -   **Containerized & CI/CD Ready:** Easy to deploy with Docker and includes a GitHub Actions workflow for automated builds.